mainej/schema-voyager/doc/sources.md

 ## How to use with `schema-voyager.cli`

 The primary interface for working with sources is `schema-voyager.cli/standalone`.
-You can read the [usage documentation](/doc/installation-and-usage.md) to learn different ways to invoke `schema-voyager.cli/standalone`, but for now, let's focus on what it does.
+You can read the [usage documentation](/doc/installation-and-usage.md) to learn how to invoke `schema-voyager.cli/standalone`, but for now, let's focus on what it does.

 `schema-voyager.cli/standalone` is divided into two parts.
 First it calls `schema-voyager.cli/ingest` which reads your schema data.